 After the survey has been completed, the employer must select proper PPE to suit the hazards.
 Employees who purchase their own equipment must follow the same criteria the employer uses.

 Employees must be trained in several aspects of PPE.
 These include, but are not limited to:

 - How to properly don, doff, adjust and wear PPE

 - Care, maintenance, useful life and disposal of PPE

 To ensure each employee is properly trained, clear measurable objectives should be thought out.
-Since the regulation requires the employee to demonstrate an understanding of the above list, objectives should center around these criteria.
-For example, in reviewing limitations of gloves, the employee should know about permeation and breakthrough times of the chemicals they are dealing with.
-They should also know how to clean and inspect the gloves and how to properly dispose of a glove that cannot be decontaminated.
+Since the regulation requires the employee to demonstrate an understanding of the above list, objectives should center on this criteria.
+For example, in reviewing limitations of gloves, the employee should know about permeation and breakthrough times of the chemicals they are working with.
+They should also know how to clean and inspect the gloves, and how to properly dispose of a glove that cannot be decontaminated.

 - Replacement of PPE

 Find even more information you can use to help make informed decisions about the regulatory issues you face in your workplace every day.
 View all Quick Tips Technical Resources at www.grainger.com/quicktips.

 Grainger has the products, services and resources to help keep employees safe and healthy while operating safer facilities.
 You’ll also find a network of safety resources that help you stay in compliance and protect employees from hazardous situations.
 Count on Grainger for lockout tagout, fall protection equipment, confined space products, safety signs, personal protective equipment (PPE), emergency response and so much more!

 The content in this newsletter is intended for general information purposes only.
 This publication is not a substitute for review of the applicable government regulations and standards, and should not be construed as legal advice or opinion.
 Readers with specific compliance questions should refer to the cited regulation or consult with an attorney.